oGaabs/oGaabs/README.md

 </h2>

 <div align="center">
-<em> I’m studying the 2th semester of Software Enginnering at UNASP, ex-Motorola and ex-COTUCA - Unicamp Technical High School of Campinas in Systems Development.</em>
+<em> I’m studying the 2th semester of Software Enginnering at UNASP, ex-Motorola and ex-COTUCA - Unicamp Technical High School of Campinas in Systems Development Technician.</em>
 </div>

 ---